kencoken/axes-lite/README.md

     $ ./start_mongo.sh
     $ ./start_nginx.sh

-Following this, run the start script:
+Following this, run the start script (which is also generated during the linking stage):

     $ ./start.sh axes-home

-Which will launch all components using AXES-Home as the web frontend.
+This will launch all components using AXES-Home as the web frontend.
 Replace `axes-home` with `axes-research` to use the AXES-Research frontend instead.

 The result will be a [GNU Screen instance](http://en.wikipedia.org/wiki/GNU_Screen)